jrwieland/TaraniTunes-v4.x/README.md

 Examples >> `/SOUNDS/lists/3dflying`, `/SOUNDS/lists/practice`, `/SOUNDS/lists/hardrock`, `/SOUNDS/lists/competition`

 2. Create a "playlist.lua" file in each of those directories.
 	1. I recommend using [`Mp3tag`](https://www.mp3tag.de/en/index.html) to create your playlists.
-It will automatically add the required informations in TaraniTunes’ format. *Please look at the instructions in [`Auto_Playlist`](/Auto_Playlist)*.
+It will automatically add the required information in TaraniTunes’ format. *Please look at the instructions in [`Auto_Playlist`](/Auto_Playlist)*.

 	2. If you prefer to manually create the playlist files.
 Each line must be formatted like this:
 	`{"Song name", "SONG_FILENAME", duration},`
 		1. `Song name` is the full name, with artist if you want.
 		2. `SONG_FILENAME` must be 6 characters or less.
 		3. `duration` is your song’s duration in seconds. *EXAMPLE - Your song is 3:45 long you would enter 225.
-For a 4:52 song enter 292.
-Simply calculate `minutes × 60 + seconds` to get your song’s duration.
+For a 4:52 song you would  enter 292.
+Simply calculate `minute’s × 60 + seconds` to get your song’s duration.
 Song length can usually be found in the file’s properties.*

  Look at [playlist.lua](playlist.lua) for an example of the required structure of the file.

 3. Put your corresponding songs `SONG_FILENAME.wav` in `/SOUNDS/en` if your radio is in English (otherwise replace `en` with your language).
 They must be converted to mono, preferably normalized, and encoded in Microsoft WAV 16-bits signed PCM at a 32 kHz sampling rate, you can use [Audacity](http://www.audacityteam.org) to do that, it works great.
 Remember the filename must be 6 characters or less or else it will not play.

 4. On your Taranis or (in companion) **This is how I setup my radio:
 	1. Set “TIMER3” as follows: